Telephone and online counselling - what to expect

 Yes.
 We understand that everyone's situation is different.
 We can help you find support no matter what you decide to do.
 There are ways to make yourself safer even if you don’t or are not able to leave.

 Yes.
 If you feel there is something not right about the way you are being treated you can contact us to talk with one of our counsellors.
 They can help you understand what you have experienced and assist you to access the support you need.

-- Understands sexual, domestic and family violence
+- Understands domestic, family and sexual violence

 - Knows how hard it can be to talk about it